wendyverdonk93/docs/content/getting-started/set-up-your-account/_index.md

 To add a website, follow these steps:

-1. Log in to your [MultiSafepay test account](https://testmerchant.multisafepay.com).
+1. Sign in to your [MultiSafepay test account](https://testmerchant.multisafepay.com).
 2. Go to **Settings** > **Website settings**.
 3. Click either:
     {{< details title="Quick add website" >}}